Effective Date: May 19, 2026 · Platform: telehealth.yourmd.online

 - Account Lockout & Rate Limiting: Accounts are automatically locked after multiple failed login attempts.
 Login endpoints carry stricter per-IP rate limits than ordinary API traffic to prevent credential-stuffing and brute force attacks.
 Every authentication handler passes through a unified security middleware layer that additionally performs bot detection and auto-blocks any network address exceeding the failure threshold.

-- Administrator "View As" Controls: When an administrator needs to view the platform as another user for support, the action is gated by a dedicated tool that refuses to impersonate other administrators, refuses nested impersonation, regenerates the session identifier, and writes an audit-log entry attributed to the original administrator on both impersonation start and end.
+- Administrator "View As" Controls: When an administrator needs to view the platform as another user for support purposes, the action requires a dedicated gated tool, is restricted to non-privileged accounts, generates a new session, and is attributed to the original administrator in the audit trail on both start and end.

 4. Access Controls